chirpwireless/kilo_docs/legal/privacy-policy.md

 # Privacy Policy

 The protection of personal data and the responsible handling of information that you entrust to us is an important and special concern for us.
-Chirp processes personal data only in accordance with the statutory regulations, in particular Regulation (EU) 2016/679 (General Data Protection Regulation, "GDPR") and the German Federal Data Protection Act (BDSG).
+Kilo IoT processes personal data only in accordance with the statutory regulations, in particular Regulation (EU) 2016/679 (General Data Protection Regulation, "GDPR") and the German Federal Data Protection Act (BDSG).

 Below you will find the legally required information in accordance with Art.
 13 GDPR as well as explanations of your rights as a data subject of such data processing in accordance with Art.
 12 et seq.
 GDPR in conjunction with §§ 32ff.
 BDSG.
 We also inform you here about the protection of your privacy on the terminal equipment you use within the meaning of Section 25 TTDSG.